Canon 1100D vs 1D Mark III

 Many modern cameras cannot only take still pictures, but also record videos.
 The 1100D indeed provides movie recording capabilities, while the 1D Mark III does not.
 The highest resolution format that the 1100D can use is 720/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 1100D and the 1D Mark III are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1D Mark III offers a wider field of view (100%) than the one in the 1100D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 1D Mark III has a higher magnification (0.58x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1100D and Canon 1D Mark III along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The 1100D has one, while the 1D Mark III does not.
 While the built-in flash of the 1100D is not very powerful, it can at times be useful as a fill-in light.